A Modest Proposal

-A Modest Proposal for Preventing the Children of Poor People from Being a Burthen to Their Parents or Country, and for Making Them Beneficial to the Publick, commonly referred to as A Modest Proposal, is a Juvenalian satirical essay written and published by Anglo-Irish writer and clergyman Jonathan Swift in 1729.
-The essay suggests that poor people in Ireland could ease their economic troubles by selling their children as food to the elite.
-In English writing, the phrase "a modest proposal" is now conventionally an allusion to this style of straight-faced satire.
+A Modest Proposal for Preventing the Children of Poor People from Being a Burthen to Their Parents or Country, and for Making Them Beneficial to the Publick, commonly referred to simply as A Modest Proposal, is a 1729 satirical essay by the Anglo-Irish writer and clergyman Jonathan Swift.
+The essay, written from the perspective of a fictional narrator, suggests that the Irish poor could ease their economic troubles by selling their children as food to wealthy gentlemen and ladies.
+In English writing, the phrase "a modest proposal" is now conventionally an allusion to this style of deadpan satire.